Understanding your health

 What are the four muscles of the rotator cuff?

-The most frequently injured muscle.
+The supraspinatus, also known as the supraspinatus, is the muscle most frequently injured.
 It allows the arm to be raised to the side in the early stages of movement.
-Its tendon passes through a narrow space under the acromion, making it vulnerable to friction.
+Its tendon passes through a narrow space under the acromion, making it vulnerable to repeated friction.

-It allows external rotation of the arm—the movement used to open a door or throw a ball.
-Crucial for posterior shoulder stability.
+The infraspinatus muscle allows external rotation of the arm.
+This is the movement used to open a door or throw a ball.
+This muscle is crucial for posterior shoulder stability.

-The only muscle of the rotator cuff located on the front side.
-It allows internal rotation—the movement to place your hand behind your back.
-Essential for keeping the head of the humerus centered.
+The subscapularis is the only muscle of the rotator cuff located on the front of the shoulder blade.
+It allows internal rotation of the arm, the movement used to place your hand behind your back.
+This muscle is essential for keeping the head of the humerus centered in the joint.

-These four muscles must work together perfectly.
-When one of them is weakened or irritated, the entire system can be affected.
+These four muscles must work together perfectly to enable smooth and stable shoulder movement.
+When one of them is weakened or irritated, the entire system can be affected, creating compensations and potentially pain.

 10 mini-tips to understand your pain